 BFA NYU, MArch Bartlett UCL

 Itamar Lilienthal (Ita) is a multidisciplinary artist, designer, author, bio-architect, inventor, researcher and teacher currently living in London.
 Before starting Casa Tamarindo he received a BFA in Studio Art from New York University.
 He then spent several years working at numerous places including Otherlab and Mycoworks were his visions for the future became solidified.

-He recently completed his MArch in Bio-Integrated Design from the Bartlett School of Architecture where he focused on integrating the use of advanced environmental simulation software into the archtectural and industrial design process.
+He recently completed his MArch in Bio-Integrated Design from the Bartlett School of Architecture where he focused on integrating the use of advanced environmental simulation software into architectural and bio-design workflows.

 Invited to give lecture at Escuela Libre de Architectura, Tijuana, on Fog Harvesting within the California context.

 Publication of first book "EARTH to San Diego"

 Selected as one of the residents for SPACE10 residency on sustainable water futures